-When someone gets sick or injured, goes into a coma, or otherwise loses their mental capacity to make informed decisions, they may greatly benefit from a guardianship.
-A guardian is usually a family member or trusted friend of the individual who will take over legal decision-making.
-These decisions pertain to the person’s financial affairs, medical care, and everyday living arrangements.
-Becoming a guardian is a complex legal process, and one that needs to be handled by an experienced Orlando adult guardianship & conservatorship attorney.
-The attorneys at Sperling Ducker PLC routinely assist clients with all of the following:
+What happens when someone gets sick or injured, goes into a coma, or otherwise loses their mental capacity to make informed decisions?
+This is when they may greatly benefit from a guardianship.
+A guardian is normally a family member or trusted friend of the individual who can take over legal decision-making.
+These are decisions related to the person’s financial affairs, medical care, and everyday living arrangements.
+The process of becoming a legal guardian is complex.
+This process needs to be handled by an experienced Orlando adult guardianship & conservatorship attorney.
+Attorney Aubrey Harry Ducker Jr.’s attorneys routinely assist clients with all of the following:

-- Fighting the establishment of an adult guardianship; and
+- Fighting the establishment of an adult guardianship

-The National Center for State Courts describes an adult guardianship as a “last resort” because of the substantial loss of individual rights that a guardianship involves.
-We strongly encourage you to seek legal help if you wish to set up an adult guardianship, because the process certainly is as complex as it is daunting.
-With so much at stake, an attorney will be invaluable, and our lawyers always pursue our clients’ goals to the fullest and believe in a straightforward approach with consistent communication throughout.
+An adult guardianship as a “last resort” because of the massive loss of individual rights that are involved in guardianship.
+If you wish to set up an adult guardianship, we strongly urge you to seek legal help.
+The process is complex and challenging because so much is at stake.
+The help of an attorney will be invaluable.
+Attorney Aubrey Harry Ducker Jr. always pursue his clients’ goals to the fullest.
+He believes in a straightforward approach with consistent communication throughout.

 Legal Assistance for Various Types of Guardian Cases

-It is important to choose the appropriate type of guardianship for your specific situation, and to work with an attorney who has a broad range of knowledge regarding adult guardianships and conservatorships.
+It is important to choose the proper type of guardianship for your specific case.
+You should work with an attorney who has a broad range of knowledge regarding adult guardianships and conservatorships.
 Our law offices are experienced with all of the following types of cases:

 - Guardianships and Conservatorships — Whether the adult is suffering from dementia, Alzheimer’s or another mental disorder, or they are in a coma or are otherwise unable to make decisions for themselves, a guardianship or conservatorship is necessary.